-

 Physical injuries often associated with dog bites include:

-- Broken bones.
+- Broken Bones.
 In more severe dog attacks, the force of the bite can cause broken or fractured bones, particularly in the hands, arms, or legs, as victims instinctively protect themselves.
 Small bones in the hands and wrists are especially vulnerable.
 These injuries often require immobilization and, in some cases, surgical intervention to realign the bones.

 - Infections.
 Dog bites carry a significant risk of infection due to the bacteria in a dog’s mouth.
 Infections like rabies or tetanus can occur if the wound is not treated promptly.
 Without proper medical attention, infections can spread and lead to more severe health complications.

-- Nerve damage.
+- Nerve Damage.
 In more severe attacks, dog bites can cause nerve damage, primarily if the bite affects areas with dense nerve networks, such as the face, neck, or hands.
 Nerve damage can result in partial or complete loss of sensation or function in the affected area.
 In some cases, nerve injuries may lead to permanent disability.

 -